giuppep/giuppep.github.io/index.md

 Hi, I'm **Giuseppe**, a Mathematical Physicist turned Software Engineer.

-I am currently a *Senior Research Engineer* at [Evolution AI](https://evolution.ai){:target="_blank"}, where we use modern Computer Vision and NLP techniques to automatically extract information from PDFs and scanned documents.
+I am currently a *Staff Engineer* at
+[Evolution AI](https://evolution.ai){:target="_blank"}, where we use modern Machine Learning techniques to automatically extract information from PDFs and scanned documents.
-Here, I have been working on building complex web applications as well as some of the Machine Learning models that power our solutions.
+Here, I have been working on building complex web applications as well as developing some of the Machine Learning models that power our solutions.
 We also organize the [London Machine Learning Meetup](https://www.meetup.com/London-Machine-Learning-Meetup/){:target="_blank"}.

 Before becoming a Software Engineer, I completed a PhD in General Relativity at the